Malpractice Insurance for OB/GYNs

 • Covers malpractice claims tied to prenatal care, labor and delivery, gynecologic surgery, and reproductive health.

-• Protection for complications from cesarean sections, high-risk pregnancies, and delayed diagnosis of fetal or maternal conditions.
+• Protection for cesarean sections, high-risk pregnancies, and delayed diagnosis of fetal or maternal conditions.

-• Includes claims involving obstetric emergencies, birth injuries, and postpartum care.
+• Includes obstetric emergencies, birth injuries, and postpartum care claims.

 • Applies to OB-only, GYN-only, and full-spectrum practices in office and hospital settings.

-• Covers prenatal, intrapartum, and postpartum care; fetal monitoring; management of high-risk pregnancies; and VBAC (vaginal birth after cesarean) where permitted.
+• Prenatal, intrapartum, and postpartum care — fetal monitoring, management of high-risk pregnancies, and VBAC (vaginal birth after cesarean) where permitted.

-• Legal defense for surgical complications from cesarean sections, hysterectomies, dilation and curettage, laparoscopic and other gynecologic procedures.
+• Surgical complications — cesarean sections, hysterectomies, dilation and curettage, laparoscopic procedures, and other gynecologic surgeries.

-• Includes family planning services, elective abortion where permitted by law, and infertility evaluations (endorsements may apply).
+• Family planning services — elective abortion where permitted by law, contraceptive counseling, and infertility evaluations (endorsements may apply).

 • Flexible endorsements for multi-state licensure, hospital affiliations, and shared or separate limits.

-• Property damage to others (equipment or tenant improvements causing damage in leased space).
+• Property damage — equipment or tenant improvement damage in leased spaces.

-• Personal and advertising injury (claims of defamation or misleading advertising).
+• Personal and advertising injury — defamation, privacy, or marketing claims.

 ⬆ Back to contents